kendrajmoore/readme-project/README.md

 To do

-1. Connect Form to get readme
+1. Connect Form to CRUD readme
-2. make user delete (button), update(button and form), read
+2. make user delete (button), update(button and form)
 3. Update badges -> https://css-tricks.com/adding-custom-github-badges-to-your-repo/
-4. Add diagrams, sql
+4. Add diagrams, sql to all readme
 5. Research github api
 6. Research saving images to a project
 7. Research github actions